Tessa Gräfin von Walderdorff: Career

 Walderdorff worked as a production assistant for Holly Li Productions during New York Fashion Week and Paris Fashion Week in 2012 and 2013.

-Walderdorff made her film debut in the 2017 film Rosewood: The Best Version of Yourself by Dylan Verrechia.
+Walderdorff made her film debut in the 2017 film Rosewood: The Best Version of Yourself directed by her uncle Dylan Verrechia.
 She played Jessica Cabot in the upcoming film Spring to Winter.
 Inspired by music she discovered while living in Berlin, and with her classical piano training, Walderdorff has done free-lance work as a disc jockey and has begun producing her own music.

 Walderdorff is a licensed real estate agent and works as a salesperson for Hilton and Hyland, a real estate firm owned by Jeffrey Hyland and her father-in-law Richard Hilton.

 Walderdorff has written two compilations of short stories and is publishing a series of children's books with Full Cycle Publications.
 She also writes for the Berlin-based I Love You magazine.

 In September 2018 Walderdorff modeled for Marcel Ostertag's Spring 2019 collection at his show during New York Fashion Week.

 Personal life

 Walderdorff attended the Ross School in East Hampton, New York.
 She graduated from Bard College in 2016, where she double majored in Written Arts and French and was a member of the tennis team.

 Walderdorff met Barron Nicholas Hilton II, younger brother of Paris Hilton and Nicky Hilton Rothschild, at a restaurant in Saint Barthélemy in 2016, and began dating shortly after.
 Hilton proposed to Walderdorff on 17 September 2017 in Central Park.
 They announced their engagement via Instagram later that month.
 Walderdorff and Hilton were married in Gustavia; first in a civil ceremony at the town hall on 1 June 2018 and then in a religious ceremony at St. Bartholomew's Anglican Church on 3 June 2018.
 After the ceremony they had a reception at the Villa La Plage.

-In September 2019, von Walderdorff announced that she was pregnant.
-On 11 March 2020, she gave birth to a daughter, Milou Alizée Hilton.
-In February 2022, von Walderdorff announced that she was pregnant with her second child.
-On 4 September 2022, she gave birth to a boy, Caspian Barron Hilton.
+The couple have three children.
+Milou Alizée Hilton, Caspian Barron Hilton and Apollo Winter Hilton.